This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 Step 2.)
 Prepping you pages

 I folded my pages in half.
 This made the size of my journal about the size of an average book.
+I love this size because I can throw it in my purse and take hot around with me.

 I used a bone folder to smooth the edges and get crips creases.
 My bone folder is not made from real bone.
 The idea of using real bone kinda freaked me out.
 Seriously, where do they get the bones?
 The packages never say!
 As someone who has watched a lot of mystery and crime tv shows my imagination went wild.
-So, I opened for a plastic bone folder.
-Ot is super durable and works just as well.
+So, I opted for a plastic bone folder.
+It is super durable and works just as well.
 I got mine in this beautiful book binding kit.
 It has everything I needed.

 These next two steps are totally interchangeable.